Phishing

 4. In general, avoid clicking on links in emails that lead to log-in pages.

-Instead, save addresses to frequently visited pages in your browser's favorites list or surf to the page mentioned in the email from the OU's home page.
+Instead, save addresses to frequently visited pages in your browser's favorites list or surf to the page mentioned in the email from the organization's home page.

 5. Do not click on any links that you receive via SMS.